Suzanne Gibson-Foy:

 But why grieve?
 They are just in the spirit-world.
 They are safe and happy. … And you may see them again.

 Spiritual mediums, in telecommunications terms, may be the equivalent of an ontological operator, but such spirit communication is insufficient to allay grief, fear, doubt and much more besides.
 One might conclude that a spiritualist or spiritual medium might know things for certain, but the human heart does not work on certainties.
+Spiritualists grieve like everyone else no matter their faith.

 Carlos Victor at the end of the Camino